Open menu

 The NAWM membership includes state, tribal, federal, and local wetland managers, regulators, researchers, field scientists, academics, private consultants, and more.
 These wetlanders work across the United States in a wide variety of wetlands and related aquatic resources.
 To celebrate the important work that NAWM members are doing, each month NAWM shines the Member Spotlight on one member to learn more about the good work they are doing to protect and restore our wetland resources, how they came to work in wetlands, and how being a member of the Association benefits their work.
 If you would like to nominate a member for a future Member Spotlight, please reach out to Portia Osborne, NAWM Assistant Director, at portia@nawm.org.
 View Member Spotlight Archive.

-What was your favorite part of your job?
+What is your favorite part of your job?

 What is one of your biggest professional accomplishments?

-What is your favorite wetland, or type of wetland?
+What is your favorite wetland species?
 Why?

-How did you end up working in wetlands?
+How did you end up working in wetlands?Laura Lapierre, Vermont DEC

 What advice do you have for someone interested in getting started in wetlands work?